Supportive Strategies for Navigating Life Post-Divorce

 Financial Independence

-Divorce often brings financial changes.
+Divorce often leads to financial changes.
 Take time to understand your financial situation and create a budget.
 This can help you regain control and reduce stress.
 If necessary, consult with a financial advisor to discuss your options and plan for the future.

 Setting short-term and long-term goals can provide direction and motivation.
 Start with small, achievable goals that can lead to a sense of accomplishment.
 For example, you might aim to: